PGBSNH20/spaceparkv2-grupp-5/Documentation/readme.md

 If everything goes smooth the parking gets registrered in the database and the customer doesn't have do to anything until they leave.

 2. When the VIC wants to depart they will add a payment by enter their parking id into the API.
-The API will subtract the arrival time from the current time and return the cost, which by deault is 10 SEK / minute.
+The API will subtract the arrival time from the current time and return the cost, which by default is 10 SEK / minute.
 You as a Developer can change this at any time in the PostPayment-method inside the Paymentscontroller.
 You can probably make the API work for other types of vehicles, maybe cars on planet Earth.

 Of course the VIC can see their current parking or payments by enter the parking id, however they can neither delete nor update a parking since we don't want anyone to be able to park for free and there's no need to update a parking due to departing time gets defined when the VIC wants to leave.